pwujczyk/ProductivityTools.AzureAutomation/README.md

 Module simplifies creating azure resources.
 <!--more-->

-To achieve particular goal in azure you need to create couple of the resources in the proper order.
-For example I am hosting images to my blog on the Azure Blob Storage.
-To be able to store image on azure on the clean account I need to
+To achieve a particular goal in azure you need to create a couple of the resources in the proper order.
+For example, I am hosting images for my blog on Azure Blob Storage.
+To be able to store an image on azure on the clean account I need to
 - Create resource Group
-- Create storage account
+- Create a storage account
-- Create storage container
+- Create a storage container

-And then I can finally push image.
+And then I can finally push the image.

-All those actions can be done manually, in PowerShell or other ways.
+All those actions can be done manually, in PowerShell, or in other ways.

-In PowerShell creation is not so nice as to create storage account you need to provide name of the Resource Group.
-So very fast scripts written starts to passing a lot of references and code become difficult to manage.
+In PowerShell creation is not so nice as to create a storage account you need to provide the name of the Resource Group.
+So very fast scripts written start to pass a lot of references and code become difficult to manage.

 My idea here is to store the main names in the configuration and call only actions without the parameters.
-But of course it need to be flexible so I additionally introduced profiles.
+But of course, it needs to be flexible so I additionally introduced profiles.

 ## MasterConfiguration

 All information needed for creating resources should be stored in MasterConfiguration.

 Below we see two profiles AzureProductivityTools and AzureProductivityTools2.
-Each of the profile contains needed configuration.
+Each of the profiles contains the needed configuration.

 ```
   "AzureProductivityTools":{
       "Location":"westeurope",
       "ResourceGroup":"ptblog",
       "StorageName":"ptblogstorage",
       "SkuName":"Standard_RAGRS",
       "StorageContainerName":"images",
       "CdnHostname":"cdn2.productivitytools.tech"
   },

    "AzureProductivityTools2":{
       "Location":"westeurope",
       "ResourceGroup":"ptblog2",
       "StorageName":"ptblogstorage2",
       "SkuName":"Standard_RAGRS",
       "StorageContainerName":"images",
       "CdnHostname":"cdn2.productivitytools.tech"
   }
 ```

 ## Module actions - base

-Module exposes following base actions
+The module exposes following base actions

 - Create-ResourceGroup
 - Remove-ResourceGroup